Motor-Grader Operator Training

 Motor-grader operators and supervisors who manage motor-grader operators should attend this program.
 New operators find the training helpful and experienced operators feel it is a good refresher course.
 Supervisors who attend will stay abreast of new developments and operating techniques.

-- 2.0 Roads Scholar Program elective credit
+- 2.0 Roads Scholar Program credit

 - To the best of our knowledge, this training meets the continuing education requirements for 12.0 PDHs as outlined in Minnesota Statute 326.107.
 More information concerning continuing education for professionals is online.